ispeters/async_scope/asyncscope.md

 - `try_associate()` attempts to create a new association with the `simple_counting_scope` and will return `true` when successful, or `false`.
 The requirements for `try_associate()`'s success are outlined below:
-  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of oustanding operations before returning `true`.
+  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of outstanding operations before returning `true`.
   2. While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `token.try_associate()` will return `false` and _will not_ increment the scope's count of outstanding operations.

-When a token's `try_associate()` returns `true`, the caller is responsible for undoing the association by invoking `disassociate()`, which will decrement the scope's count of oustanding operations.
+When a token's `try_associate()` returns `true`, the caller is responsible for undoing the association by invoking `disassociate()`, which will decrement the scope's count of outstanding operations.

 - When a scope is in the open-and-joining or closed-and-joining state and a call to `disassociate()` undoes the final scope association, the scope moves to the joined state and the outstanding join-sender completes.